afazrai/tryhackme-kickstart/README.md

 IMHO, TryHackMe is truly beginner friendly, unlike HackTheBox to start learning cyber security.

 *Disclaimer: The sole existence for this repo is for educational purposes only, not intended for copyright infringements.
-Please message me if there are issues regarding this knowledge sharing.*
+Please send me a message if there are issues regarding this knowledge sharing.*